Ryann H. Beck is a registered patent attorney and non-equity partner at Andrus Intellectual Property Law.

 Prior to attending law school, Ryann earned a bachelor of science degree in electrical engineering from The Georgia Institute of Technology (2003).
 As an engineer, Ryann worked for more than four years in the area of bio-signal processing, first as an intern at NASA Johnson Space Center and then as a neural signal analyst at Impulse Monitoring, Inc.

 Ryann was selected for inclusion in Thomson Reuters' 2015 and 2016 Super Lawyers - Rising Stars list in the field of intellectual property law.

-Ryann is currently an adjunct professor of law at Marquette University Law School, where she teaches a course on intellectual property research.
-Ryann has coached several Moot Court teams at Marquette University Law School and is an active volunteer with the College and Career Readiness Program at a local non-profit organization, PEARLS for Teen Girls, Inc. Ryann also serves as a mentor to local-area high school students interested in pursuing a career in the law through the Eastern District of Wisconsin Bar Association Mentorship Program.
+Ryann is currently an adjunct professor of law at Marquette University Law School, where she teaches a course on intellectual property research, and has coached several Moot Court teams at Marquette.
+Ryann volunteers with the College and Career Readiness Program at a local non-profit organization, PEARLS for Teen Girls, Inc., and serves as a mentor to local-area high school students interested in pursuing a career in the law through the Eastern District of Wisconsin Bar Association Mentorship Program.